Concussions – What Happens Beyond the Brain Injury

 Concussions are usually the result of a blow to the head or severe shaking of the body.
 In either case, the brain becomes injured from slamming against the inside of the skull.
 In most cases the brain can heal from the injury in several days or weeks.

-Athletes who have been diagnosed with Post-Concussion Syndrome– some having had symptoms for years—have been in the media a lot lately.
+Athletes who have been diagnosed with Post-Concussions Syndrome – some having had symptoms for years – have been in the media a lot lately.
 Most of these athletes now show no evidence of brain injury but still have severe symptoms like headaches, dizziness, difficulty concentrating, emotional and behavioral problems, and difficulty sleeping.

-Unfortunately, the brain stem, a more vital part of the nervous system than the brain, is often overlooked in cases of head trauma.
-A force to the head that is great enough to cause the brain to hit against the inside of the skull and injure it can also cause damage to the upper part of the neck on which head rests.
+Unfortunately, the brain stem, a more vital part of the nervous system than the brain, is often overlooked in cases of head trauma like concussions.
+A concussionsforce to the head that is great enough to cause the brain to hit against the inside of the skull and injure it can also cause damage to the upper part of the neck on which head rests.
 An injury to the upper neck can affect the entire head, neck and the rest of the body leading to serious health problems for years to come.